greglu/hbase-stargate/README.txt

-hbase-ruby is a pure ruby client for HBase using REST interface
+hbase-ruby is a pure ruby client for HBase (http://hadoop.apache.org/hbase).
+It works with the most recent version of HBase REST interface.

-== USAGE
+== INSTALLTION

-First launch HBase:

-1.
+$gem install sishen-hbase-ruby -s http://gems.github.com

+For those who wants to use hbase in their rails application, can add this line to the environment.rb

 {{{
-bin/start-hbase.sh
+config.gem 'sishen-hbase-ruby', :lib => "hbase", :source => "http://gems.github.com"
 }}}

-2. ruby code
+To build the gem yourself:

+$rake gem

+== USAGE

+First download the recent version of hbase (svn checkout http://svn.apache.org/repos/asf/hadoop/hbase/trunk hbase), compile it with 'ant', then launch HBase server:

+$bin/start-hbase.sh

+Here is the example:
 {{{
 require 'hbase'